When freewriting isn’t fun

 Some kids grip their pencils so tightly that when you add the pressure of a timer (and the instruction to write speedily), they cause themselves pain when they freewrite.
 No wonder they hate it!
 For these kids, you can try two options.
 For younger kids whose handwriting skills are still developing, offer to type their freewrites while they narrate orally to you.
 For older kids, let them freewrite on the computer from time to time until they learn to relax their hands.

 Some kids are naturally less verbal than others.
 They fight to find the words they need in their oral communication and find writing that much more of a challenge.
 Freewriting is an invitation to pain, for these kids!
 It’s like they have to openly admit that words don’t come easily to them.
 It’s not that they can’t speak, but they find themselves moving at a slower verbal pace than the chatty-Cathy’s around them.
 For kids like this, sometimes a timer feels like pressure rather than release.
-I suggest instead of timing these kids, ask them to write until they are exhausted.
+I suggest instead of timing these kids, ask them to keep writing until they are tired.
 That may mean they write one sentence and that’s all they can muster.
 Encourage these kids especially to write about that frustration as it comes up.
 They can write things like:

 - I love playing lacrosse with the junior high team but i hate it when I don’t get to play attack.
 I’m so mad that I have to write.
 This is hard.
 My hand is cramping.
 I want to play attack.